Clinical Trials (cont.)

 What is clinical research?

 Clinical research is a type of study of clinical or biomedical questions through the use of human subjects.
 Clinical research studies do not necessarily all involve medical treatments or experimental therapies.
 Clinical research can include observational studies, in which people are followed over a period of time to determine health outcomes.
 Clinical research may also be used to determine the usefulness or safety of a new diagnostic procedure or drug treatment in the form of a clinical trial.
 Clinical research studies are planned in advance and follow a defined protocol.
-Epidemiologic studies examine specific populations to clarify how often a disease occurs or is found in a given population (the incidence and prevalence of diseases, the individual factors that can cause or worsen disease progression, and the types of health and lifestyle decisions that people make.
+Epidemiologic studies examine specific populations to clarify how often a disease occurs or is found in a given population (the incidence and prevalence), the individual factors that can cause or worsen disease progression, and the types of health and lifestyle decisions that people make.
 Clinical trials (see below) are one important type of clinical research.

 Why is clinical research important?

 Clinical research is important in order to develop new therapies and diagnostic procedures as well as to understand how diseases develop.
 Observational studies may help identify risk factors for the development of a particular disease, such as the association between smoking and lung cancer.
 Outcomes-based research can help doctors identify the most effective therapies and treatments for a number of conditions.
 Another aspect of clinical research is the development of new technologies for use in health care, ranging from surgical tools and materials to hearing aids and artificial limbs.
 In cancer treatment, virtually all advances in the care of cancer patients has occurred as a result of clinical research.